-- Do your customers understand the waiting period between initiating a return and receiving their refund?
+- Do your customers understand the wait period between initiating a return and receiving their refund?

 - Are you communicating with customers in the ways they prefer?
 Do you also offer SMS and an order-lookup page in addition to email messaging?

 - Are there adequate shipping options?
 Can customers upgrade to faster shipping?
-Can they buy it online and pick it up in-store?
+Can they buy online and pick up in store?

 - Can customers communicate with the customer care team in a way they prefer?
 This means short call-waiting times, 24-hour email response times, onsite chat, and SMS.